withtimesgo1115/sg_naruto.GitHub.io/index.md

     Term-frequency here shows the degree of character's "love" to Sasuke.
 Karin is devoted to Sasuke.
 Naruto seems to be the most impossible candicate for CP.
     </p>
     <p>
     We define Out-TF here to be the frequency of a candidate's name on Sasuke' page.
 Out-TF reflects Sasuke's affection for the candidate in a sense.
+Original term frequency would be implemented here.
+It's not necessary to apply term frequency with adjustment because the denominator would be the same.
     </p>
     <ul>
         <li>Naruto: 400</li>